Pennsylvania Amish Country Tour

 Narrow byways counterpoint wide plots of land blanketed with corn, alfalfa hay and tobacco.
-The countryside welcomes your nose with a cocktail that lingers low in summer’s heavy air: fresh-cut grass, leather, straw, barns, fresh bread, soil.
+The countryside sews low-hanging, summer aromas into your nose: fresh-cut grass, leather, straw, barns, fresh bread, soil.

-A horse’s heavy hooves rhythmically tap out gentle rural music to accompany the scenery, click-clack-click-clack-click-clack.
-Shyly, sincerely, an Amish family smiles and waves from a black buggy pulled by the horse.
+Horse hooves rhythmically tap out gentle rural music to accompany the scenery, click-clack-click-clack-click-clack.
+Shyly, sincerely, an Amish family smiles and waves from a black, horse-drawn buggy.

 Across the road, another Amish farmer tills his field, guiding his horse and cart down straight rows.
 Two women sit facing backwards on the cart, their legs jangling above the same soil their grandmothers cultivated 400 years ago.

 In general, the Amish avoid contact with the “English” world.
 This does not mean they refuse to watch Benny Hill reruns or drink tea at 4 p.m.
 “English” is Amish slang for anyone or anything from the “outside” world.
 If you’re not one of them, you are “English.”